blocledger/poe-v1/README.md

 node api.js
 ```
 ## Acknowledgement
-This project uses the Hyperledger Fabric node
+This project uses the Hyperledger Composer and its examples.
-[SDK](https://github.com/hyperledger/fabric-sdk-node) and its examples to connect to
-Hyperledger Fabric.